 More than 70 years of being the first to put key technologies into series production.
-This is how GKN Automotive became the world’s leading driveline supplier.
+This is how GKN Automotive became the global leader in drive systems.

 Engineers who solve problems, create value